Dear colleagues in ministry and worship,

 - Have you used the Trial Use liturgy?

 - How does the language of the Trial Use liturgy focus your prayer?

 - Do any of the changes contained in the Trial Use liturgy distract from your prayer?

 - What do the Trial Use liturgies add to your experience of common worship?

 - What do you miss when using the Trial Use liturgies?

 Further resources, including sample worship bulletins, a sample guided conversation, etc., are posted below.
 You may contact the Task Force any time to request specific resources that will assist your trial use of the Trial Liturgies, and your response to them.

-The Revs.
-David Bargetzi, Debra Bennet, John Drymon, Rosalind Hughes, Lisa Tucker-Gray, and the Rt.
+The Rev. David Bargetzi, the Rev. Debra Bennet, the Rev. John Drymon, the Rev. Rosalind Hughes (convener), the Rev. Lisa Tucker-Gray, the Rt.
 Rev. Arthur Williams

 You can find the official text of the expansive language liturgies at the Episcopal Church website